Cielquan/rustnot/README.md

 - Sitting as starting stance
 - 7 sec notification duration

+## Known Bugs

+On my Linux maschine the notifications are buggy.
+Sometimes they work sometimes they don't.
+On Windows I don't have this issue therefore I assume that the issue lies with `notify-rust`.
+And because version 1 works on Linux I assume that the async threading thing has to do with the issue too.

+I intent to look deeper into the issue at a later time, when I use this tool on my Linux maschine too.
+But this could take some time.

 ## Acknowledgements

 The coloring/styling is copied from the [Styling example of `iced`](https://github.com/iced-rs/iced/tree/master/examples/styling)